shivannis/xandr-docs-public/xandr-docs/articles/invest/pass-in-user-data-offline.md

 ## User ID mapping

-Before you can pass us data, there must be a mapping of the Xandr user ID and your user ID so that we can attach the data to the right user and offer it for your future use.
+Before you can pass us data, there must be a mapping of the Microsoft Advertising user ID and your user ID so that we can attach the data to the right user and offer it for your future use.
 Please read about this process at [User
 ID Mapping](user-id-mapping-with-getuid-and-mapuid.md).

-## Server-Side data integration with Xandr
+## Server-Side data integration with Microsoft Advertising

-Once ID mapping has taken place, you can pass
-Xandr your offline segment data via our [Batch Segment Service](../digital-platform-api/batch-segment-service.md).
+Once ID mapping has taken place, you can pass Microsoft Advertising your offline segment data via our [Batch Segment Service](../digital-platform-api/batch-segment-service.md).